Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Related Works

 \subsection{Automatic QC}

-Automatic QC methods can be categorized into three main categories: embedded, semi-detached, and independent.
-Embedded QC methods are integrated within the segmentation model itself, allowing the model to self-evaluate its predicted output~\cite{doi:10.1073/pnas.2216399120,kalkhof2023m3d,qiu2023qcresunet}.
-Semi-detached methods work separately but are specifically tailored for a particular family of segmentation approaches~\cite{lin2022novel}.
-In contrast, independent QC methods are fully detached from any segmentation model, which makes them versatile and applicable across various segmentation frameworks~\cite{audelan2019unsupervised,fournel2021medical,galati2021efficient,robinson2018realtime,specktor2025segqc,valindria2017reverse,wang2020deep}.
-Our focus is on independent QC approaches due to their flexibility and adaptability, as they can be used without being tied to a specific model.
+Automatic QC methods can be categorized into three main classes: embedded, semi-detached, and independent.
+Embedded QC methods are integrated within the segmentation model itself, allowing the model to self-evaluate its predicted output~\cite{doi:10.1073/pnas.2216399120,arega2023automatic,kalkhof2023m3d,qiu2023qcresunet,Qiu_2025_MIA}.
+Semi-detached methods work separately but are specifically tailored for a particular family of segmentation approaches\vincenzo{~\cite{Aresta_MIDL,Jebril_2025_IEEE_Access,lin2022novel}}.
+In contrast, independent QC methods are fully detached from any segmentation model, which makes them versatile and applicable across various segmentation frameworks\vincenzo{~\cite{audelan2019unsupervised,fournel2021medical,galati2021efficient,Li_2022_MIA, liu2019alarm,Jin_2024_MedPhys,robinson2018realtime,specktor2025segqc,valindria2017reverse,wang2020deep}}.
+We focus on independent QC approaches due to their flexibility and adaptability, as they can be used without being tied to a specific model.

-In detached QC, metric-specific approaches typically focus on either classifying segmentation masks using qualitative scores (e.g., good/bad)~\cite{kohlberger2012evaluating}, or regressing quantitative scores, such as the Dice Score\cite{fournel2021medical,liu2019alarm,qiu2023qcresunet,robinson2018realtime}.
-However, these methods are limited by the difficulty of gathering a sufficiently representative set of annotations covering the full spectrum of varying segmentation qualities~\cite{qiu2023qcresunet,robinson2018realtime}, or their inability to handle unbounded metrics (e.g., the Hausdorff Distance)~\cite{fournel2021medical}.
-Reconstruction-based QC techniques~\cite{valindria2017reverse,galati2021efficient,wang2020deep} are detached methods that circumvent the limitations of metric-specific approaches.
-These techniques generate a pseudo-ground truth (pGT) mask linked to a given image and its corresponding predicted segmentation, allowing for the estimation of any quality scores for the predicted segmentation.
+Among detached QC, metric-specific approaches typically focus on either classifying segmentation masks using qualitative scores (e.g., good/bad)~\cite{kohlberger2012evaluating}, or regressing quantitative scores, such as the Dice Score \vincenzo{~\cite{fournel2021medical,Li_2022_MIA,liu2019alarm,qiu2023qcresunet,robinson2018realtime,Qiu_2025_MIA}}.
+However, these methods are limited by the difficulty of gathering a sufficiently representative set of annotations covering the full spectrum of varying segmentation qualities~\cite{qiu2023qcresunet,robinson2018realtime}, and their inability to handle unbounded metrics (e.g., the Hausdorff Distance)~\cite{fournel2021medical}. \vincenzo{Aiming to address the reliance on large annotated datasets, a subset of metric-specific approaches~\cite{liu2019alarm,Jin_2024_MedPhys} exploits the observation that high-quality segmentations inherently share common shape properties, and that these properties can be captured within a learned latent space.
+To this end, they employ a variational autoencoder (VAE) to learn the manifold of high-quality segmentation shapes, and a downstream regressor then operates on the learned embeddings to directly predict a quality score.
+While this design leverages the representational power of generative reconstruction to encode segmentation shape priors, it remains inherently metric-specific: the regressor is trained to predict a specific metric.
+Therefore, extending it to another measure requires retraining of the regression head from scratch.}